 Moving at Night: Please bring a torch or headlamp, just in case you decide to pop down to the nearby resort or visit the locals after dark.

 Books and Games: Help yourself to any book you find, and feel free to leave any you've finished for the next guest.
-If your time at Watermark has finished before your reading has, please take the book with you if you want, but try leave one in it's place.
 Any games you find are for your enjoyment.
 Please let us know if they are incomplete.
+There are no electronic gaming devices.
+Old-school interaction is much better.

-If there's anything else we've missed or something specific to your needs, please don't hesitate to contact your host Ginny by clicking here
+If there's something specific to your needs, that is not covered above please don't hesitate to contact us.